6 FAM 400

 (4) Advising supervisors of any unmet or special need required during domestic emergencies (e.g., assistance to safely evacuate a building or to shelter-in-place); and

-(5) Contacting the HR Work Life Program Office (HR/ER/WLD) if satisfactory action is not achieved after reporting an unmet need for reasonable accommodation to a supervisor and/or the bureau or office Executive Director.
+(5) Contacting the HR Work Life Division in the Office of Employee Relations (HR/ER/WLD) if satisfactory action is not achieved after reporting an unmet need for reasonable accommodation to a supervisor and/or the bureau or office Executive Director.
 (NOTE: That office must investigate and ensure that appropriate actions are taken in consultation with A/OEM.)